How to Set a Charge by Superheat

 • If the target superheat is lower than your measured superheat, you add (charge with) refrigerant.

 Add refrigerant slowly and carefully.
-Blended refrigerants need to be charged as a liquid (tank upside down in most cases), so you need to take your time and throttle the refrigerant in to make sure no liquid is making it to the compressor.
+Blended refrigerants need to be charged as a liquid (tank upside down in most cases), so you need to take your time and throttle the refrigerant in to make sure no liquid makes it to the compressor.

-Pause for several minutes periodically as you charge or recover to ensure you don't overshoot and monitor all of your other system readings as you go.
+Pause for several minutes periodically as you charge or recover to ensure you don't overshoot.
+Be sure to monitor all of your other system readings as you go.

-There are many apps that make this easy that you can download on iPhone or Android.
-They will help keep you from making mistakes.
+There are many apps that make this easy.
+You can download them on iPhone or Android, and they will help keep you from making mistakes:

 • MeasureQuick (the best diagnostic app on the market)